Let’s work together!

 I am first and foremost a teacher and a learner.
 I have been teaching in international schools since 2000, and am very lucky to have worked with many more schools both internationally and in the United States as a consultant.

-Currently based in Bangkok, Thailand, as Consultant-in-Residence at NIST, I am available for a variety of school-based and virtual consulting options, including:
+Currently based in Bangkok, Thailand, as Consultant-in-Residence at NIST, I am available for a variety of school-based and virtual consulting options.
+If you’re looking for a dynamic, experienced and quality consultant to support your school’s goals, please click here to send me an e-mail.

 School-Wide Professional Development